 c.
-Personnel whose driving privileges have been revoked but who are required to move a POV in connection with a PCS move are eligible to apply through the revoking authority for a temporary registration that is valid for up to 5 calendar days.
-The POV owner's chain of command or supervision (a person at or above company commander grade, flight commander, or equivalent-level civilian) will appoint an individual with a current U.S. Forces Certificate of License to move the vehicle for the owner.
-In these situations, the owner whose driving privileges have been revoked cannot move the vehicle.
+Personnel whose driving privileges have been revoked but who are required to move a POV in connection with a permanent change of station (PCS) are eligible to apply, through the revoking authority, for a temporary registration that is valid for up to 5 calendar days.
+The POV owner's chain of command or supervision (a person at or above company commander, flight commander, or equivalent-level civilian grade) will appoint an individual with a current U.S. Forces Certificate of License to move the vehicle for the owner.
+In these situations, the owner whose driving privileges have been revoked may not move the vehicle.